RiskioFr/clearhaus-sdk-php/README.md

 ### Cards

-A card resource (token) corresponds to a payment card and can be used to make a credit or authorization transaction without providing sensitive card data (see “Tokenization”).
+A card resource (token) corresponds to a payment card and can be used to make a credit or authorization transaction without providing sensitive card data.
 A card resource must be used to make subsequent recurring authorization transactions.

 ```php
 $card = $client->cards->createCard([